 Google Business Profile

 The cornerstone for showing in local search is a company’s Google Business Profile (GBP).
 In fact, you must have one if you want to be seen in this section.
-When a business shows in local search, the information in the five-line description is pulled directly from your GBP.
+When a business shows in local search, the information in the four- or five-line description is pulled directly from your GBP.

-Local SEO Different Than Traditional, Website SEO
+Local SEO is Different Than Traditional, Website SEO

 This area on the search results does require a form of search engine optimization to show here, but not the type that websites need.
 In fact, this area has very little to do with your website.
 Instead, it is fueled by information that is strategically seeded across the internet.